Kala Academy: Overview

-Funded by the Government of Goa, the centre offers training through its faculty, and also organises festivals, competitions, exhibitions, workshops, seminars, and other programmes related to various forms of the local arts.
+Kala Academy is funded by the Government of Goa, and is functioning under its Directorate of Arts & Culture.
+The centre offers training through its faculty, and also organises festivals, competitions, exhibitions, workshops, seminars, and other programmes related to various forms of the local arts.
 It has a General Council of 28 members, a 14-member Executive Board, and advisory committees for various sections.
 In August 29, the government of Goa said the structure could not be repaired or renovated and might have to be demolished.